jeesk/amaya-sun/README.md

 ## Acknowledgments

-Thanks to all the sun developers who participated in the creation of this server.
+<p>Thanks to all the sun developers who participated in the creation of this server.</p>
-Thanks to max0000402 for good advices and great suggestions.
+<p>Thanks to max0000402 for good advices and great suggestions.</p>
-Thanks to IntelliJ IDEA creators - this is a really great IDE that saved me a couple of hundred hours.
+<p>Thanks to IntelliJ IDEA creators - this is a really great IDE that saved me a couple of hundred hours.</p>